processone/docs.ejabberd.im/content/admin/upgrade/from_18.01_to_18.03.md

----
-title: Upgrade to ejabberd 18.03
+# Upgrade to ejabberd 18.03
----

-# Ejabberd upgrade process

 You should follow this procedure if you are upgrading from ejabberd 18.01 and running an SQL backend for archives (mod_mam).